portex-app/docs/getting-started/workflow.md

 more details in [Portex SDK](sdk/overview.md)

 ## 5. publish your mini-game for production
-* run `portex publish -e prod` to publish your mini-game for production
+* run `portex publish` to publish your mini-game for production